How to get and display the previous and next article links of AnQiCMS articles?

 </nav>

-In this code, we first use{% prevArchive prev %}and{% nextArchive next %}Retrieved data from the previous and next articles respectively, and assigned to respective variables.prevandnexta variable.
+In this code, we first use{% prevArchive prev %}and{% nextArchive next %}The data of the previous and next articles were obtained and assigned separatelyprevandnextVariable.

-Then, we use{% if prev %}and{% if next %}such conditional judgments to check if these variables exist.
-If they do exist,<a>Create a clickable navigation with a title and link.
-If it does not exist, display a prompt message, such as 'No previous post' or 'No next post'.
+Then, we use{% if prev %}and{% if next %}such conditional judgment to check if these variables exist.
+If they exist, we proceed through<a>Label to construct a clickable navigation with a title and link.
+If it does not exist, display a prompt message like 'No previous post' or 'No next post'.

 {# 在链接内部添加缩略图,如果存在的话 #}